What to do when your CD matures in a falling rate environment

 Although lower interest rates are good for those who borrow money, it’s not beneficial for savers, especially those looking to lock in high rates.
 After all, interest rates offered at most financial institutions closely follow the federal funds rate.

 As the Federal Reserve prepares for future interest rate cuts, many banks have already started lowering their top-yielding CD rates.
-Savers who have taken advantage of high-yielding rates over the past two years by moving their savings in CDs with terms up to two years are now facing a scenario where rates won’t be as high once their CDs mature.
+Savers who have taken advantage of high-yielding rates over the past two years by moving their savings into CDs with terms up to two years are now facing a scenario where rates won’t be as high once their CDs mature.
 Banks will also feel the pinch once rates come down.

 “As CDs mature, people will start moving their money to banks offering higher rates,” says Joe Camberato, CEO of National Business Capital.
 “Banks are already facing deposit losses, so this is just adding to their challenges.”

-In less than two months, roughly $373 billion in CDs will expire at the nation’s four largest banks—Bank of America, Citi, JPMorgan Chase, Wells Fargo—accounting for 46.4 percent of the CDs at those banks, according to data from the Federal Deposit Insurance Corp.
+In less than one month, roughly $373 billion in CDs will expire at the nation’s four largest banks—Bank of America, Citi, JPMorgan Chase, Wells Fargo—accounting for 46.4 percent of the CDs at those banks, according to data from the Federal Deposit Insurance Corp.
 (FDIC).
 About $745.2 billion in CDs will expire over the next 12 months at those four major banks, making up 92.7% of the CDs held at those institutions.

 Many savers are drawn to CDs because they offer fixed interest rates over a specified period, typically ranging from a few months to five years or longer.
 However, the rate locked in at the start may not reflect the future financial environment if rates are lower by the maturity date.

 Overall, CD rates are declining.
 Many banks are lowering rates in preparation for the Federal Reserve’s plans to lower interest rates.
-For savers this means new CDs are offering lower returns than they were a year or two ago.
+For savers, this means new CDs are offering lower returns than they were a year or two ago.
 If you have a CD that’s about to mature, you might find the new rates less appealing than what you’ve enjoyed so far.

 “While low interest rates have benefits, they also have downsides, especially if kept low for too long,” says Ohan Kayikchyan, Ph.D., CFP, founder of Ohan The Money Doctor.
 “Lower borrowing costs mean that people who save money in banks earn less, and banks make less profit because they collect less interest on loans.
 Businesses and consumers may also take on more debt, which can become a problem for banks and borrowers when interest rates increase.”